Replication: Large Bayesian VARs (BGR 2010)#

 26.1 min

-With reduced lags (p=4, K=273), BEAR can estimate m=68 at approximately 28 seconds per window (sanity-checked with single-window run).
-The full 60-window evaluation would take approximately 28 minutes.
-GAUSS completes the harder problem (m=68, p=12) in 12 minutes.
+At m=68 with p=12, BEAR’s OLS pre-estimation produces near-singular matrices (817 coefficients per equation with ~730 observations) and fails.
+With reduced lags (p=4), BEAR can estimate m=68 at approximately 28 seconds per window — the full 60-window evaluation would take approximately 28 minutes.
+GAUSS completes m=68 p=4 in 1.4 minutes (20x faster).

 Note